apjklab/apjklab.github.io/_news/announcement_6.md

 related_posts: false
 ---

-We are invited to submit our work on R2Net to a Special Issue in Medical Image Analysis :sparkles:
+We are invited to submit our work on R2Net to a Special Issue in Medical Image Analysis.